-In order to facilitate data cross checks the National Tax and Customs Administration (NAV) have implemented requirements to electronically disclose the details of all customer and vendor invoices that have a VAT element of over HUF 100,000.
-NAV requires this information to be transmitted via the taxpayers' invoicing software, which must be certified and integrated to the NAV online tax portal.
+In order to facilitate data cross checks the National Tax and Customs Administration (NAV) has implemented requirements to electronically disclose the details of all customer and vendor invoices.

+- For customer invoices NAV requires this information to be transmitted via the taxpayers' invoicing software, which must be certified and integrated to the NAV online tax portal. - For vendor invoices the lists of invoices of each vendor (invoice number, net amount, VAT) should be included in the VAT returns.